wVibzz/ImmersiveWinds/README.md

 - More to come!
 If you want to suggest a feature feel free to do so on my [Github Issues](https://github.com/wVibzz/ImmersiveWinds/issues)!
 ##
 # Important:
-### This mod is in Alpha and I am working on it (almost) everyday!
+### This mod is in Alpha and I am working on it everyday! (every now and then)
 ##
 ### **In the [Particle Rain](https://modrinth.com/mod/particle-rain) config lessen the spawn radius to improve performance, I recommend around 15 or less.**

-Particle Rain is needed to disable the rendering of Vanilla Weather so that Immersive Winds can affect the Particle Rain and Snow to follow wind paterns.
+Particle Rain is needed to disable the rendering of Vanilla Weather so that Immersive Winds can affect the Particle Rain and Snow to follow wind paterns